-- providing one or more implementations of the data reporting API; - providing the XML parser generator with a selected data reporting API implementation module; - generating an XML parser to parse and validate instance documents conforming to the specified input schema and deserializing the instance documents into the desired deserialization form during the parse. - 8.
-The computer program product of claim 7, wherein the data reporting API is used to generate code that creates appropriate data structures to store the instance data, assign values to the data structures, and allocate space. - 9.
-The computer program product of claim 7, wherein the data reporting API is used to generate code that creates an event stream representation of the instance data. - 10.
-The computer program product of claim 7, wherein two types of information is exchanged between the data reporting API and the XML parser generator. - 11.
-The computer program product of claim 10, wherein a first type of information describes a current context that the XML parser generator is currently generating code for. - 12.
-The computer program product of claim 10, wherein a second type of information involves how the instance data is referenced during runtime and how the XML parser generator refers to the referenced instance data for parsing and validation requirements.
+- providing an XML parser generator with information about a specified input schema which the instance data conforms to; - providing a data reporting application programming interface (API) module; performing by a computer; - generating, by the XML parser generator, an XML parser to parse and validate instance documents conforming to the specified input schema; - inserting, by the XML data reporting API module, userdefined code into the XML parser during the generating; and - deserializing the instance documents into the desired deserialization form during the parse using the user-defined code. - wherein two types of information is exchanged between the data reporting API and the XML parser generator, - wherein a first type of information describes a current context that the XML parser generator is currently generating code for, and - wherein a second type of information involves how the instance data is referenced during runtime and how the XML parser generator refers to the referenced instance data for parsing and validation requirements.